MailTape/MailTape-v1/_posts/2021-11-21-Lael-Neale.md

 ## Nala Sinephro - Space 5
 ImaCrea: **"**Coming from her first album released on Warp Records, this London based artist shape sound as a sculptor would work with clay.
 Jazz and ambient making love together, I've been waiting to hear something like this since a while and each track is a perfect gem.
 There's no need for VR by lord Mark when one has such imagination opener.
 An artist to watch closely, the beginning of a beautiful story.**"**

-## xx
+## Eddy de Pretto - Val de Larmes
-Anaïs G: **"**xx**"**
+ImaCrea: **"**Eddy de Pretto latest album is a masterpiece.
+Clearly one of the greatest french lyricist of our times.
+This track is already a timeless classic.
+It touched me right in the heart.**"**

 <p id="outroduction">That's all for this morning!
-As always, thank you so much for listening with us.
-So much love to Remi Parson for the delightful Sunday selections and to Camille Célestin for this episode's brilliant illustration.</p>
+Thank you so much for being with us.
+So much love to Lael Neale for her meditative Sunday selections and to Meriam Kharbat for her splendid illustration.</p>